insilica/toxindex/README.md

    1. service returns []endpoint - prediction - category - reason_for_categorization - strength_of_categorization

 2. JW get the services iframe working with ports other than 80
+3. JW get the user registration working with ports other than 80.
-3. JW get the new_report form submission to open the report's `/` route rather than opening a new window
+4. JW get the new_report form submission to open the report's `/` route rather than opening a new window

-4. JW get report generation working
+5. JW get report generation working with pending reports
    1. generate a dummy microservice response, this can be anything for now, but work in some random delay
    2. handle long delays (1-2 minutes) for report generation, make the UI not suck for that.
    3.

-5. get chemical search working ---------- Jan 23
+6. get chemical search working ---------- Jan 23
-6. deploy to toxindex ------------------- Jan 24
+7. deploy to toxindex ------------------- Jan 24
-7. test with partners ------------------- Jan 25
+8. test with partners ------------------- Jan 25